jackindisguise/experience-notes/Mon-yu/Jobs/Warrior (Mon-yu).md

 ---
 >[!info]
 >Warriors excel in front-row brawling.
 Using high-powered weapons, they deal massive damage to the enemy.

+# About
+Warriors specialize in alpha damage, having the highest single-hit output of any class in the game via [[Critical Hit]] and [[Two-Handed Expertise]].
+They are also the only class able to wield [[Two-Handed Axes]], which have the highest damage scaling of any weapon type in the game.
+The downside to this high damage output is a lack of accuracy, with their strongest ability having a default -50% accuracy.
+They're also extremely lacking in any sustainability, with their only defensive skill being [[True Grit]], allowing them to survive a single deadly attack at random.
 # Attributes
 | Attribute    | Starting Value |
 | ------------ | -------------- |